achow5/CMPM163Labs/README.md

 Bottom Left Cube: Cube with modified clearcoat using Phong model specular lighting and Three.js mateirals

-Right Cube: Cube created with shaders which uses color interpolation.
+Right Cube: Cube created with shaders which uses color interpolation between cyan and light blue

-Top Left Cube: Cube created with shaders and modified colors and color interpolation to appear paler and smoother
+Top Left Cube: Cube created with shaders and modified colors and color interpolation to appear paler and smoother, going between light shades of red and yellow